 In the UK, although still proportionally low, organic sales are once again on the increase, especially outside the supermarkets, and younger people are the key to growth, signalling increased demand with successive generations (Organic Market Report 2014, Soil Association).
 But historically low levels of government support for small-scale organic producers, unrealistically low farm gate prices and the high cost of land means that organic farming, especially on a small scale and in particular for new entrants, is a very tough business.

 We are working hard to develop einding enterprising solutions that take back control of the food system and make it possible for sustainable production to benefit both consumers AND producers.
 Based on our experience of developing and supporting Manchester Veg People, we believe that a true alternative to our current food system is viable through supply chain co-operatives, but we need more sustainable producers and greater co-operation to make this happen.

-- Create a Social Enterprise Zone – provision of land, workshop space and equipment at supportive rates, as well as access to business support and advice (e.g. internet, ICT support, legal and financial advice etc.) to help establish progressive social enterprises, co-operatives and small local businesses.
+• Create a Social Enterprise Hub – providing land, workshop space and equipment at supportive rates, as well as access to business support and advice to help establish progressive social enterprises, co-operatives and small local businesses.

-- Research and demonstrate sustainable land use through our own practices and supporting other land based enterprises and projects; researching and using organic, low energy production methods as well as researching and practising crop diversification to increase local resilience in the face of climate change.
+• Research and demonstrate sustainable land use; researching and using organic, low energy production methods and crop diversification to increase local resilience in the face of climate change.
 For example we will research commercial production of regional heritage crops, suited to our local conditions and in demand from MVP restaurants.